10x-Engineers/Infinite-ISP_TuningTool/README.md

 # Infinite-ISP Tuning Tool
 ## Overview

-Infinite-ISP Tuning Tool is a console-based ISP (image signal processor) tuning application that is specifically designed to tune various modules in the [Infinite-ISP_ReferenceModel](https://github.com/10xEngineersTech/Infinite-ISP_ReferenceModel).
-Apart from working along with Infinite-ISP pipeline, this tuning tool can be used as a seperate stand-alone application to perform image quality analysis.
+Infinite-ISP Tuning Tool is a console-based ISP (image signal processor) tuning application that is specifically designed to tune various modules in the [Infinite-ISP_ReferenceModel](https://github.com/10xEngineersTech/Infinite-ISP_ReferenceModel) and [Infinite-ISP_Firmware](https://github.com/10xEngineersTech/Infinite-ISP_Firmware).
+Apart from working along with the Infinite-ISP pipeline, this tuning tool can be used as a separate stand-alone application to perform image quality analysis.

 This cross-platform application provides a diverse range of algorithms aimed at calibrating a Bayer RAW image coming directly from an image sensor.